Why solving stale CRM data is the fastest path to sales follow-up

 The CRM becomes less useful when it stores the history of the buyer more reliably than it reflects the buyer�s current state at the moment action should happen.
 The process often appears healthy because the tools are technically connected, yet the business still depends on people to interpret state changes, confirm ownership, and decide what should happen next.
 That is where execution slows down.

-When a workflow behaves this way, the organization starts compensating with memory, meetings, side-channel messages, and manual cleanup.
+For Why solving stale CRM data is the fastest path to sales follow-up, when a workflow behaves this way, the organization starts compensating with memory, meetings, side-channel messages, and manual cleanup.
 That compensation becomes normal so gradually that teams stop treating it like infrastructure debt, even though it shapes response time, data quality, and commercial confidence every day.

 - Fresh intent lives outside the CRM too long